Zabulistan: Saffarid invasion and the Ghaznavids

 "We are told that it was only in 870 AD that Zabulistan was finally conquered by one Yakub who was the virtual ruler of the neighbouring Iranian province of Siestan.
 The king was killed and his subjects were made Muslims."

 The Hindu Shahis under Jayapala, is known for his struggles in defending his kingdom against the Ghaznavids for the control over Zabulistan and the surrounding region.
 Jayapala saw a danger in the consolidation of the Ghaznavids and invaded their capital city of Ghazni both in the reign of Sebuktigin and in that of his son Mahmud, which initiated the Muslim Ghaznavid and Hindu Shahi struggles.
 Sebuk Tigin, however, defeated him, and he was forced to pay an indemnity.
 Jayapala defaulted on the payment and took to the battlefield once more.
 Jayapala, however, lost control of the entire region from Zabulistan to between the Kabul Valley and Indus River.

 However, Jayapala's army was hopeless in battle against the Ghaznavid forces, particularly against the young Mahmud of Ghazni.
 In the year 1001, soon after Sultan Mahmud came to power and was occupied with the Qarakhanids north of the Hindu Kush, Jayapala attacked Ghazni once more and upon suffering yet another defeat by the powerful Ghaznavid forces, near present-day Peshawar.
 After the Battle of Peshawar, he committed suicide because his subjects thought he had brought disaster and disgrace to the Shahis.
 Jayapala was succeeded by his son Anandapala, who along with other succeeding generations of the Shahis took part in various unsuccessful campaigns against the advancing Ghaznavids but were unsuccessful.
 These Ghaznavid victories in these wars resulted in the Islamization of Zabulistan and the surrounding regions.

+Archeological sites

+Zabol is home to several important archeological sites.
+The Burnt City (Shahr-e Sokhteh) is an ancient urban site in the region established in 3200 BCE, covering 151 hectares and built on a promonotory between Hamun Lake and the Helmand River.
+It was established by migrants from various surrounding regions.
+Two major fires occurred between 3200 BCE and 2750 BCE.
+It is from here the city derives its name from.
+Qaleh Now (meaning "New Castle") is another site, consisting of a Qajar-era village that is 160 years old with ancient archeological sites found within the village.
+The region of Zabulish is also replete with old ancient windmills, found on the outskirts of Zahedan, showcasing the engineering talent of the ancient Persians, a crucial piece of technology created to meet the region's agricultural needs.
+A national heritage site, Machi Castle, is also found in the Zabol region.